-SSE 102 must be returned if the SSK is wrongly formatted or if mandatory elements are missing.
+SSE 102 is returned if the SSK is wrongly formatted or if mandatory elements are missing.
 SA and data servers must complete this check.

-SSE 103 must be returned if the Signed data server certificate does not authenticate correctly against the SA public key or any Domain Controller Intermediaries.
+SSE 103 is returned if the Signed data server certificate does not authenticate correctly against the SA public key or any Domain Controller Intermediaries.
 This validation process must be carried out by the SA or Domain Controller before supplying it to the data server.
 The data server must also validate a received certificate.
 The data client must validate the digital signature against any file prior to its use.